Aceinna/docs_openrtk/tutorial.rst

 **Robust CAN Example Applications**

-|    The CAN applications are based on use of OpenIMU unit with CAN interface, such as the OpenIMU300RI.
+|    The CAN example applications are implemented for OpenIMU300RI unit with CAN interface.
 |    Next example applications available for OpenIMU300RI unit:

-    *   IMU applications which are using *SAE J1939 Messaging Standard*.
+    *   IMU application which are using *SAE J1939 Messaging Standard*.
+    *   VG_AHRS application which are using *SAE J1939 Messaging Standard*.

-    *   IMU applications which are using private (custom) CAN messages for sending sensors/algorithm output data out.
+    *   INS application which are using *SAE J1939 Messaging Standard*.

-.. note::   CAN provisioned units can run most of the example applications described in the *EZ Embed* section,
-            so description of those applications are not provided here.

 .. toctree::